vsurge/hello-insecure/README.md

 # hello-insecure
-An example of an insecure repository for OSS for testing
+An example of an insecure repository for testing